 Sugar-free, reduced fat, or fat-free

-The nutrition value of flour made from whole grain is quite different from when you eat the grain in its entirely — such as when you cook quinoa, brown rice, or millet.
+The nutritional value of flour made from whole grain is quite different from when you eat the grain in its entirely — such as when you cook quinoa, brown rice, or millet.

 Zero trans fat

-This label is allowed on foods that contain less than 0.5 gram of trans fat per serving.
-(No amount of trans fat is recommended, and it only takes 2 grams of trans fats to show its harmful effect.)
+This label is allowed on foods that contain less than 0.5 grams of trans fat per serving.
+No amount of trans fat is recommended, and it only takes 2 grams of trans fats to show its harmful effect.